ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 Consequently, errors should only be used to represent “abnormal” termination.
 If it is important to let operators (or consumers) finish their work, a `Next` event describing the result might be more appropriate.

+If an event stream can _never_ error out, it should be parameterized with the special [`NoError`][NoError] type, which statically guarantees that an error event cannot be sent upon the stream.

 #### Completion indicates success